lingtalfi/bashmanager/doc/commandLineOptions.eng.md

     the projects that it finds.

-    As of version 1.06, if you don't want to use a project, but just use a task and providing your own options for instance, you can use the special _none_ value.
+    As of version 1.06, if you don't want to use a project, but just use a task and providing your own options for instance, you can use the special _none_ value